yam-ai/yamflow-doc/pipelining.rst

 Preprocess Training Data
 ========================

-This activity produces the training data sets for modeling or training.
+In this activity, the training data sets are produced for modeling or training.
 The file format can be specific to the ML library used.
 The training data can be split into two sets: training sets and testing sets.
 The training set is used to train the model while